Long Term Care Ombudsman Program

 The Long Term Care Ombudsman Program (LTCOP) was created in 1972 and is established in all states under the Older Americans Act administered by the Administration on Aging.
 This advocacy program provides opportunities for residents of long term care facilities and their families to voice problems and concerns that impact their quality of life and care.
 The role of the LTCOP is important in helping ensure the safety and welfare of thousands of New York State long term care residents.

 Catholic Charities Senior & Caregiver Support Services LTCOP is one of 15 regional programs statewide.
-The Program serves 10 counties – Albany, Fulton, Hamilton, Montgomery, Rensselaer, Saratoga, Schenectady, Schoharie, Warren, and Washington – having been awarded the grant October 1, 2015.
+The Program serves 10 counties – Albany, Fulton, Hamilton, Montgomery, Rensselaer, Saratoga, Schenectady, Schoharie, Warren, and Washington – having been awarded the grant on October 1, 2015.
 The program is dually funded by the New York State Office for the Aging (NYSOFA) and the Administration for Community Living (ACL).

 What is an Ombudsman?